nullposters/ciabot/readme.md

 # CIABot

 This is a dockerized Python project that uses the Discord.py library to run the glowiest bot in all of Discord.
-It'll randomly redact your messages ~~and prop up based puppet dictators in South American countries~~.
+It'll randomly redact your messages, react to messages, ~~and prop up based puppet dictators in South American countries~~.

 ## Initial configuration

 1. Install Docker.

-2. Have a Papertrail log destination to log the function output to.
-If you don't have one, you'll need to log into (or create an account on) Papertrail, [create a new log destination](https://papertrailapp.com/destinations/new).
-Save the destination URL and port number.
+2. We recommend you set up a log destination.
+We currently use [Papertrail](https://www.papertrail.com/).
+If you don't add one, localhost:514 will be used.

 3. A Discord Bot Account with an associated static token and the Message Content Intent enabled.
 If you don't have a Discord bot account, follow [this guide](https://discordpy.readthedocs.io/en/latest/discord.html).
 If you don't know how to enable intents, follow [this guide](https://discordpy.readthedocs.io/en/latest/intents.html).
-Since the bot will be reading messages, deleting them, and replacing them with its own, you should probably give it admin permissions.
+Since the bot will be reading messages, reacting to them, or deleting them, and replacing them with its own, you should probably give it admin permissions.
 Save the account's secret token.

 ## Installation and startup